I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_track_information2.md

 ## Members

-`Blank`

-The blank bit, when set to 1, indicates that the track contains no written data and last recorded address field is invalid.
-For a complete explanation of the meaning of this bit, see the <i>SCSI Multimedia Commands - 3 (MMC-3)</i> specification.
+`Length`

+The length, in bytes, of this structure.

+`TrackNumberLsb`

+The least significant byte of the track number.

+`SessionNumberLsb`

+The least significant byte of the session number.

+`Reserved4`

+Reserved.

+`TrackMode`

+The track mode.
+See the <i>SCSI-3 Multi-Media </i>specification for an explanation of meaning of this member.

 `Copy`